 4. MAKE SURE TO RINSE YOUR MOUTH FREQUENTLY

 The most important step in this situation is to rinse often in order to completely clean the area and protect the exposed teeth.
 However, don’t be too exacting when rinsing.
 Be considerate and cautious.

 5. NEVER CHEW ON THE SIDE WHERE THE CROWN IS

-A temporary crown falls off pretty often.
-So, you don’t really want to keep it for too long without having your dentist fix it.
-Understand that the fixation tips mentioned above are only to be applied when you don’t have access to the dentist’s office and your temporary crown has come off at night or on the weekend.
+A temporary crown usually falls off.
+So, you shouldn’t actually leave it unfixed for too long without visiting your dentist.
+Recognize that you should only use the fixing advice provided above if you don’t have access to a dentist’s office and your temporary crown has fallen off at night or on the weekend.

-And if you probably think that going without that “temporary crown” is all okay, then you are totally wrong.
-It will only jeopardize your:
+And if you think that forgoing that “temporary crown” is okay in any way, you are utterly mistaken.
+It won’t do anything but put your: